 You are to build, thrive on, and enjoy healthy relationships as the social butterfly that you are.
 In fact, having either a healthy or a toxic relationship can affect your emotional, mental, physical, and spiritual well-being.
-All relationships regardless of the high moments have their low moments and you don’t want to be in a bad one.
 This is why it is best you set your expectations and priorities right early-on to prevent heart-ache from an unmet or uncommunicated expectation.
 Whether you are starting out or you’ve been through difficult relationships, there are steps you can take to grow and enjoy a healthy one.

 What Makes a Healthy Relationship?

 A healthy relationship is one with balance.
 Healthiness in relationships is that state where your individual identities are intact as you both rely on each other for mutual support.
 You’ll know a good relationship when you find and experience it.
 While sharing the same ideals may not necessarily make a relationship healthy, your differences and similarities should be a foundation to connect with each other.
 The importance of evaluating your relationships cannot be over-emphasized.
 What value has it added to you?
 Is it helping both of you reach your respective goals?
 Here are 5 ways to cultivate and enjoy a healthy relationship.

 Staying true to yourself begins with understanding and accepting yourself and your relationship needs.
 You need to love yourself for who you are and be confident in your abilities.
 Not coming into acceptance will make you feel insecure when you come in contact with someone with a contagious personality.
 While staying true to yourself, it is important that you are flexible with your expectations and don’t set unrealistic goals.

 2. Talk About Everything